 Master plan for the site

 The Royal Museum for Central Africa (RMCA) is not just a museum, but also a world-renowned scientific institute.
-The entire institute is spread out over seven buildings in the park.
-Not just the museum building, but the whole museum site will be closed for a thorough overhaul.
+The entire institute is a campus with seven buildings in the park.

 The renovation of the museum building and the construction of the new visitor centre is part of a master plan for this entire site which also includes an overhaul of the buildings housing the science departments.